Abdelrhmann02/Restaurant-Website/README.md

 ## Description

 * Website for a fiction restaurant to show its daily updated menu and some information about the restaurant itself.
-* The website allows restaurant stuff to login into admin panel to be able to add, delete, edit,and view their menu items in order to keep their website updated regularly.
+* The website allows restaurant staff to login into admin panel to be able to add, delete, edit,and view their menu items in order to keep their website updated regularly.

 ## Built With